-15.2.1 Paul triumphantly boasts that he and his team had not used this power.
+15.2.2 Carnal things are things for the body, i.e., food, clothing, etc. Apparently certain teachers had exercised their right over the Corinthians.
+But Paul triumphantly boasts that we have not used this power.
 Paul goes on to discourse on this subject of his teaching and his right to accept or reject support.